-PSM is a certification offered by Scrum.org that validates an individual’s knowledge and understanding of the Scrum framework.
-PSM Practice Exam will improve your Scrum knowledge & help you in achieving PSM Certification.
-This simulation contains 20 sample questions in Practice Mode.
+PSM Practice Exam is designed to validate expertise in Scrum principles and practical application, the exam challenges candidates to demonstrate mastery of the Scrum framework through scenario-based questions.
+It will improve your Scrum knowledge & help you in achieving PSM Certification.
 This course will help participants cultivate a profound understanding of servant leadership, through which they can act as a Scrum Master.
 It helps you lead a team, understand your roles as a Scrum Master, settle conflicts, and increase the efficiency of the scrum.
 It demonstrates an individual’s understanding of Scrum principles and practices, as well as their ability to apply them in real-world situations.
 Let’s explore the key features and benefits of these practice exams.

-Key Features & Benefits of PSM Practice Exam Simulator
+Key Features & Benefits of PSM I Practice Exam Simulator

 ** This practice assessment is based on the Scrum Guide v2020 & neither created nor endorsed by Scrum.org. **